 How much will I receive?

 CPP is intended to provide around 25% of a worker’s average earnings, but your specific amount will depend on your earnings history and the age at which you retire.
-In March 2016, the average monthly CPP payment for new claimants was $643.11.
-The maximum monthly payment was $1,092.50.
-Log on to the CPP website for your official estimate.
+In January 2018, the average monthly CPP payment for new claimants was $691.93.
+The maximum monthly payment was $1,134.17.
+The CPP website shows how much you could receive.
+Use the Canadian Retirement Income Calculator to estimate your own CPP benefit and other retirement income.
 In Quebec, log on to Retraite Québec.

 No. You must apply for it from Service Canada or Retraite Québec.